BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: The Proposed Model

+In all our experiments, we employ pretrained backbones and this modification implies that the kernels of the last layers will be applied at a scale for which they were not pretrained for.
+As a result, during training, the backbone has to learn features that are adapted to the task but also the new scale, leading to longer training time and longer hyper-parameter optimization, which reduces the efficiency of the transfer learning procedure \footnote{Note that we also experimented with the HR-Net backbone \cite{HRNet} which provides $56\times56$ features maps, but obtained poor performance, probably due to the small number of feature maps provided by HR-Net (16 to 64 depending on the number of layers, whereas ResNet \cite{resnet} provides 512 to 2048 feature maps).}.

-To obtain a higher-resolution model without significant loss of performance, the distillation model proposed in~\cite{distillation} is employed.
+To mitigate this issue, the distillation method proposed in~\cite{distillation} is employed.
 More specifically, a student network with increased resolution is trained to imitate the lower-resolution teacher network.
 When training the student network, the usual cross-entropy loss was employed jointly with the KL-divergence between the predictions of the student and teacher network to bridge the gap between the two models:

 where $\Tilde{y}_{t}$, $\Tilde{y}_{s}$ denote the outputs of the teacher and student models, $y$ is the ground truth and $\alpha$ is a parameter that balances the cross-entropy term and the KL divergence term.